cchudzicki-ocw-testing/RES.2-008-summer-2020/content/pages/syllabus.md

 #### Requirements

-Weekly deliverables will include problem sets on fundamental topics, as well as interactive coding assignments to simulate and analyze various thermodynamic systems.
+Weekly deliverables will include {{% resource_link "7b9bf0d6-7458-4030-a9a2-c5d604c7559d" "problem sets" %}} on fundamental topics, as well as interactive coding assignments to simulate and analyze various thermodynamic systems.
 As a  final group project, you will pick one of these systems and provide an in-depth analysis and simulation to better understand its potential for reducing greenhouse gas emissions.